kjs104901/torchat3/document/ipcList.md

 The main part is responsible for core functions such as networking, file I/O.
 While, the renderer part is responsible for displaying information.

-So, information must be sent between these two processes via IPC.
+Therefore, information must be sent between these two processes via IPC.

 ## Req/Res

 bootInfoReq
 bootInfoRes { progress, logs }

+contactReq
+contactRes { friendList, blackList, whiteList }

+settingReq
+settingRes { setttings... }

 ## Event